abchrisxyz/ergowatch/README.md

 #### Database

-The watcher expects a database with the schema defined in `watcher/db/schema.sql` and optionally with the constraints and indexes defined in  `watcher/db/constraints.sql` as well if not using `--bootstrap` mode (see initial sync further down).
+The watcher expects a database with the schema defined in `watcher/db/schema.sql` .
+Constraints and indexes are defined separately in `watcher/db/constraints.sql` and will be loaded by the watcher after the  bootstrapping process.
+The exact path to `constraints.sql` can be specified with the `-k` option.

-If using the Dockerfiles, all of the above will be preconfigured to use bootstrap mode.
+If using the Dockerfiles, the above will be preconfigured.

 ### Usage

 Basic usage is like so `watcher -c <path/to/config.toml>`.

-> If running from scratch or with the `--bootstrap` option, add the following option:
+> If running from scratch, add the following option:
 >
 > `-k <path/to/constaints.sql`>